 Figure 2.
-Temporal series of winter SAT in the seven areas indicated in Fig. 1 that exhibit added value in the MM5-ECHO-G simulation compared to the GCM alone according to Gómez-Navarro et al. (2013).
-The series corresponding to the three different data sets are shown with different colours: driving GCM (i.e. ECHO-G model alone, black), RCM (i.e. MM5-ECHO-G, orange) and gridded reconstruction (i.e. the Luterbacher et al. (2004) reconstruction, blue).
+Temporal series of winter SAT in the nine-seven areas indicated in Figure Fig. 1 for the winter (columns 1 and 2) and summer (columns 3 and 4) that exhibit added value in the MM5-ECHO-G simulation and compared to the Luterbacher et al. (2004, 2007) temperature reconstructionsGCM alone according to Gómez-Navarro et al. (2013).
+The thick red lines represent series corresponding to the median, whereas three different levels of shaded gray indicate the decile ranges data sets are shown with different colours: driving GCM (40-60i.e.
+ECHO-G model alone, 30-70black), 20-80 RCM (i.e. MM5-ECHO-G, orange) and 10-90gridded reconstruction (i.e. the Luterbacher et al. (2004) reconstruction, respectivelyblue).
 Bold lines correspond to the median, whereas the light shading indicates the 25-75 interquartile range to illustrate heterogeneities within each region.
-After the calculation of the annual values, the series are smoothed through a Hamming window of 31 time steps to emphasise the low-frequency variability.
-Note the different scale in different panels.
+After the calculation of the decilesannual values, all-the series are smoothed through a Hamming window of 31 time steps to emphasise the low-frequency variability.
+To facilitate Note the comparison, the $\frac{12}{12}$ different scale is the same between the simulation and the reconstruction, although it is in different for each area and season, reflecting the different mean values and variances among different subregionspanels.

 Figure 3.
-As Fig. 2 but for simulated summer SAT.
+As Figure ??
+Fig. 2 but for simulated precipitation and the Pauling et al. (2006) reconstructions summer SAT.
+Note the different scaling of the y axes.